dmbarbour/wikilon/docs/EditingAO.md

 # Human Editable Views for AO

 [Awelon Object (AO)](AboutAO.md) code can be directly read and manipulated by humans, but is not optimized for direct human use.
 Humans should instead manipulate AO through an editable view - an efficient and aesthetic representation of code that may be edited in place then converted back to bytecode for storage.

-This idea essentially an instance of [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
+This idea is essentially an instance of [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
 The AO dictionary is our storage representation.
-I'm initially focusing on plain-text editable views.
-But more structured or graphical views (with tables, radio buttons, canvases, progressive disclosure, hypermedia, etc.) are certainly viable.

-An editable view of code may be provided by a service - e.g. a wiki-inspired web service, or a [filesystem in userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) adapter.
+The editable view of code would be provided by a service - e.g. a web service or a [filesystem in userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) adapter.

-This document starts with a concrete example of a useful editable view named Claw.
-Claw provides a convenient base from which we can motivate further enhancements.
-This document will conclude with a robust, portable, expressive, and extensible foundation for editable views.
+This document starts with a concrete example of a useful, purely textual, editable view named Claw.
+From there I generalize to more robust, expressive, portable, optionally graphical, user-defined views.

 ## Command Language for Awelon (Claw)